Azure/iot-hub-device-update/docs/how-to-troubleshoot-guide.md

     /var/cache/deliveryoptimization-agent/log
     ```

-* For the Simulator the logs are found here:
+* For the Simulator (Device Update Agent version 0.7.0 and older) the logs are found here:

     ```markdown
     /tmp/aduc-logs